 This phenomenon is called a buyer’s market, and indicates a great time to be a buyer.
 A buyer’s market is characterized by fewer transactions but more inventory on the market.

 As a result, sellers typically won’t receive multiple offers and have bidding wars that go above asking.
 In fact, the fewer transactions that do happen may often result from a single offer.

 National housing supply figures are published by the Federal Reserve Bank of St. Louis, and are widely quoted in the media.
 If you take a look at this FRED data, you’ll notice that the monthly supply of houses in the United States has increased as of late, though it is nowhere close to as high as the glut was during the Great Financial Crisis of 2007-2008.

 Is this the beginning of another housing crisis?
 No one knows, but it’s clear from the figures that housing supply in the US has increased significantly as of late.
-This supports the conclusion that we are currently in a soft real estate market, otherwise known as a buyer’s market, as of this writing in the first half of 2019.
+This supports the conclusion that we are currently in a soft real estate market, otherwise known as a buyer’s market, as of this update in November 2019.

 Keep in mind that there are many state, local or city circumstances that may cause property prices to fluctuate.
 For example, property prices may be in the gutter if the city or state is facing financial distress or even bankruptcy.

 Case in point, NYC in the mid 1970’s was a complete mess.
 The city was facing both a crime and drug epidemic, and murders were at an all-time high.
 Furthermore, the city was facing imminent bankruptcy as a result of decades of public sector largess and overspending while large segments of the tax paying population migrated to the suburbs.
 City officials turned to the federal government, but then President Gerald Ford famously told the city to “drop dead.”